mattias-p/netbase/README.md

 Since we're starting out with trust_dns we should evaluate that first.
 If trust_dns doesn't measure up we still have the option to create Rust bindings for good old ldns.

-## Features

-### Cache

-The cache is basically a mapping from requests to responses.

-It contains a complete record of all requests that have been sent.
-Every request is marked with a time stamp and a duration representing the time (UTC) when the request was sent and the time taken before a response was received or an error occurred.
-When a request fails and is retried each attempt is recorded and time stamped.

-A request is represented by a normalized logical description from which an actual request can be generated.
-Two requests that differ only in what protocol they are sent over are given distinct representations.

-### Cache miss strategies

-When a request is made that has a cached response, that response is returned and no network request.

-When there is no cached response Netbase has two strategies for you to choose from.
-Either it gives an error response indicating that the request is not in the cache, or it transparently sends a network request and records the response in the cache before returning it.

 ## Architecture